valory-xyz/autonolas-aip/content/aips/core-aip-triple-lock.md

 - *Staking Module Implementation and Audit:* Develop and audit the staking module

-- *xDAI-xOLAS LP Pair Creation:* Establish an xDAI-xOLAS liquidity pool pair on a DEX of the DAO’s choice.
+- *xDAI-xOLAS LP Pair Creation:* Establish an xDAI-xOLAS liquidity pool pair on a Gnosis Chain DEX of the DAO’s choice.

 - *Bonding Campaign for Liquidity Pool:* Launch bonding campaigns to bootstrap liquidity in the Gnosis Chain pool.